Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 The Völva finished her chanting and ended her trance-like state.
 She stared into Ljörn's eyes and asked one word.
 "Know you then, or what?"

 "Yes, yes," Ljörn blurted out.
 He shot her a nervous smile and quickly left her alone on the beach.

+Ljörn hurried back to the longhouse, eager to get away from the völva as soon as possible.
+But when he stopped at the front door of the house, he thought back on what the Völva said.
+He could only remember the part where she said, "waken one will be, a corpse none shall see."
+He shivered.

+Ljörn looked at the shore again.
+The Völva snuffed her fire out and was returning to the longhouse.
+Looking to the side, Hjalvir's ship was tied to a stake in the ground by its mast.
+It sat there, lifted up from the sand and placed back down by the water.

+The Völva was heading back to the longhouse.
+Quickly hiding in the bushes, he waited for the Völva to pass by and enter the house.
+He creeped through the wild grass towards the boat.
+He stuck his head out and glanced around.
+No one was on watch.
+He looked at the boat again.

+"Maybe I can cut the rope and wait for the high tide, or..." he thought.
+Looking at the boat again, he planned on how he would make an escape.
+Then, his hopes fell.
+The boat's sails were torn!